Map of Syria (courtesy of Wiki Commons)

 At the state level

 The Syrian government has failed in its responsibility to protect the Syrian population.
 Not only has the government failed to protect Syrian people from mass atrocities committed by opposition groups, but has committed mass atrocities itself.
 This makes the prospect of resolving the conflict more complex as peace negotiations with the Assad regime persistently fail.
-Speaking at the UN, a spokesperson for the Assad regime recently asserted that states who voted against Russia’s draft resolution S/2018/355 “are no longer partners of the Syrian Government in any political process” (UNSC, 2018).
+Speaking at the UN, a spokesperson for the Assad regime in April asserted that states who voted against Russia’s draft resolution S/2018/355 “are no longer partners of the Syrian Government in any political process” (UNSC, 2018).
 Those states were Côte d’Ivoire, France, Kuwait, the Netherlands, Poland, Sweden, the UK, and the US.